 - We can add more features in less time compared to a monolith application

 - Each service can be deployed independently, we can do releases more aggressively

 - Easy to scale (Horizontal scaling)

-- Different technology stack can be used in different services
+- Different technology stacks can be used in different services

-- Limited tooling support available to deal with complexity in microservice based application
+- Limited tooling support is available to deal with complexity in microservice-based application

 - Memory/bandwidth consumption will be increased

 - One should have the domain knowledge to break functionality into individual service